Home » All Recipes » Whats Cooking » Chili Relleno Casserole

 Instructions

-• In a medium bowl combine eggs and milk.
+• In a medium bowl, combine the beaten eggs and milk.
 Beat in flour, baking powder, and salt until smooth.
 Pour over peppers in baking dish.
+Sprinkle with grated cheese.

 Video